LaRancion/blog/_posts/2023-7-30-Teams-Phishing-Campaign.md

 In this phishing campaign we are interested only in detecting the success of our attack attempts and in identifying the phished users.
 So the objectives will be to detect if the users effectively click a phishing link that redirects to a fake microsoft login page (tracked with custom urls per user) or if they download and execute the malicious file.

-With that being said after further testing I believe that the best options for the payload are a Zip archive (more interesting info [here](https://breakdev.org/zip-motw-bug-analysis/)) that can contain a .lnk file (more info on .lnk file exploitation [here](https://v3ded.github.io/redteam/abusing-lnk-features-for-initial-access-and-persistence)) that executes a hidden script in VBS or PS (Macros are now disabled by default on windows :().
+With that being said after further testing I believe that the best options for the payload are a Zip archive[^10] that can contain a .lnk file[^11] that executes a hidden script in VBS or PS (Macros are now disabled by default on windows :().

 Sending the script directly as a .lnk or .ps1/.vbs and tamper the file extension on teams is a possibility, but the user can detect it easily looking at what he is effectively downloading + MOTW alerts.